human-internet/humanid-ios-sdk/README.md

 ## Get the credentials access

-Get the appId and appSecret by filling up this form or drop us an email [developers@human-id.org](mailto:developers@human-id.org).
+Get the clientId and clientSecret by dropping us an email [developers@human-id.org](mailto:developers@human-id.org).

 ## Configuration